 NSCI 720.
 Neuroscience Journal Club.
 A review of significant issues in neuroscience including literature review and discussion of recent data and news.
-Individual students prepare, orally present, and lead discussions on chosen papers.
-(Fall and Spring semesters)
+Individual students prepare, orally present, and lead discussions on chosen papers (Fall and Spring semesters).

-NSCI 721.
+NSCI 721a/b.
 Scientific Writing in Neuroscience.
-An introduction to scientific writing that includes preparation of abstracts for scientific meetings, presentations at meetings, preparation of a scientific manuscript for publication and, finally, preparing a grant proposal for extramural funding in the NIH style.
-(Fall and Spring semesters)
+An introduction to scientific writing that includes: preparation of abstracts for scientific meetings, presentations at meetings, preparation of a scientific manuscript for publication (NSCI 721a); and preparing a grant proposal for extramural funding in the NIH style (NSCI 721b) (Fall and Spring semesters).